JUVENILE IDIOPATHIC ARTHRITIS

 Symptoms of JIA can vary from person to person, but the most common include pain, swelling, and stiffness in the joints, fever, fatigue, and weight loss.
 Children may also experience difficulty moving the affected joints and difficulty performing daily activities.

 Treatment for JIA varies depending on the individual case, but may include medication to reduce inflammation and pain, physical therapy to improve joint mobility, and exercises to strengthen the muscles around the joints.
 In severe cases, steroid injections or immunosuppressive drugs may be recommended to control inflammation.

-It is important to treat JIA as early as possible to prevent long-term damage to the joints and improve the child’s quality of life.
+It is important to treat Juvenile Idiopathic Arthritis as early as possible to prevent long-term damage to the joints and improve the child’s quality of life.
 If your child has symptoms of JIA, it is important to see a doctor for proper diagnosis and treatment.